 When applying, interested students may declare their major as Public Health Education with a concentration in Health Studies Online.
 This can also be done through the Registrar’s Office.

 After students have been accepted into UNCG and have declared their major, the next step is to set up a meeting with HHS Advising and Personal Development Center.

-The staff at HHS Advising Center will review the student’s Degree Works to ensure that they have met all the prerequisites needed to successfully begin the core required courses in upperclassman level of the HSO concentration.
+The staff at HHS Advising Center will review the student’s Degree Works to ensure that they have met all the prerequisites needed to successfully begin the major requirements as upper-level classmen in the HSO concentration.

 - Possession of a prior degree (AA, AS, BA, or BS)

 - Minimum cumulative GPA of 2.5 or higher